-In this post we will use SCCM CMPivot query to find clients without boundary.
-When you run this query, you can find the clients that are not part of any boundary in SCCM.
+In this post, we will use SCCM CMPivot query to find clients without boundary.
+When you run this CMPivot query, you can find the clients that are not part of any boundary in SCCM.

-The SCCM CMPivot query to find clients without boundary is actually published in SCCM community hub.
+The SCCM CMPivot query to find clients without boundary is actually available on the community hub.
 All you need to do is connect to Community hub queries and download the query to find SCCM clients without boundary.
+Please note that SCCM Community hub is deprecated and isn’t available anymore.
+So, you can use the query provided in this article to list all your clients that aren’t a part of boundary.

 CMPivot is a new in-console utility that now provides access to real-time state of devices in your environment.
 It immediately runs a query on all currently connected devices in the target collection and returns the results.